Loonz806/setup-example/README.md

 `npm run pretty`

-or automatically if a husky git hook is enabled via `.huskyrc` file, if linting is bypassed with `--no-verify` it is caught with
+or automatically if a husky git hook is enabled via `.huskyrc` file, if formatting is bypassed with `--no-verify` it is caught with
 `.lintstagedrc` this also is helpful with folks who don't use IDE's and perhaps use text-editors or other tooling.
 It is also in the CI/CD checks in Github Actions upstream

 #### [Jest](https://jestjs.io/)/[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) ( Unit testing Functions and also DOM Assertion )